seek4science/seek/tech/releases/index.md

 ### Miscellaneous

 * Improvements to ISA graph rendering.
-* Source of failure is shown correctly.
+* Better reporting of the source of error, if an error occurs with a 3rd party service integration.
 * [ORCid](http://orcid.org/) field can be made mandatory during registration.
 * File extensions and urls are indexed for search
 * [Imprint/Impressum](https://en.wikipedia.org/wiki/Impressum) support